r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-To build R with debug symbols, set `export DEBUG=T` in the terminal before the build (and possibly add `EOPTS = -O0" to MkRules.local to disable compiler optimizations, hence obtaining reliable debug information).
+To build R with debug symbols, set `export DEBUG=T` in the terminal before the build (and possibly add `EOPTS = -O0" to MkRules.local to disable compiler optimizations, hence obtaining more reliable debug information).

 ## Upgrading Rtools42

-Please note that when Rtools42 is uninstalled, one looses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools42` by default).
+Please note that when Rtools42 is uninstalled, one loses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools42` by default).